Lord Mayor of London: Brexit a ‘short-term’ issue

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

+Brexit is scheduled to take place on March 29 but financial markets appeared to take a fairly benign view of the defeat of Prime Minister Theresa May’s Brexit deal last month, possibly believing Britain’s departure may be delayed.

-Estlin said Britain’s focus on future industries such as electric vehicles and companies offering online financial products were driving a surge in foreign direct investment, which hit an all-time high last year.
+Britain’s focus on future industries such as electric vehicles and companies offering online financial products is driving a surge in foreign direct investment, which hit an all-time high last year, Estlin said.

+Companies within the City of London have prepared individually by ensuring they have “continuity of operations under any regime,” while regulators have ensured a smooth transition by deploying temporary measures both inside Britain and the EU, he said.

+Known as the Square Mile, the City of London is home to London’s financial district, including the Stock Exchange and Bank of England, and its historic center with St. Paul’s Cathedral at its heart.